Thinking About Volunteering?

 - Shifts are scheduled before and after times that the public may be in visiting the cats: 9-11:00 am or 4-6:00 pm daily.

-- Socializers are scheduled between the hours or 11am and 4pm, Monday thru Friday.
+- Socializers are scheduled between the hours of 11:00 am and 4:00 pm Monday through Friday.

 - Socializers 13 and under must be accompanied by a parent while they are at the shelter.